 Most traders make the mistake of concentrating the majority of their efforts into looking for an entry on the DAX.
 They often pay very little attention to the exit.
 We often see trader unwilling to close a losing position if they are down on the day because they don’t want to take another loss.
 Just get over it.
 You won’t have a chance as a trader otherwise.
 If your stop gets hit, it means you were wrong.
 Don’t take it personally.
 We can sometimes lose more trades than we win, but because we are good at managing money and limiting losses, we still end up making profit.

 Where are your stop losses?
 Mental stop losses do NOT count

 Where are your profit targets?
 Once it’s hit, take some profit and move your stop loss to breakeven

-“If DAX buy signal comes and there is a minimum target at least two times as great as my stop loss and we are at support, then buy X contracts here.”
+“If a DAX buy signal comes and there is a minimum target at least two times as great as my stop loss, then buy X contracts here.”

 Your system should be sophisticated enough to be profitable, but simple enough to make quick decisions.
 If you have 15 conditions that must all be met, you will find it difficult, if not impossible, to actually make trades.
 Especially if those conditions are subjective.
-Computers often make better traders than people, which may explain why nearly 50% of all trades that now occur on the New York Stock Exchange are computer-program generated.
+Computers often make better traders than people, which may explain why nearly 50% of all trades that now occur on the German DAX are computer-program generated.

 The more specific you make your rules, you more likely you can automate your strategy (if you have not already done so).